Taxel/PlexTraktSync/README.md

 ## Sync settings

 To disable parts of the functionality of this software, look no further than `config.yml`.
-Here, in the sync section, you can disable the following things by setting them from `true` to `false` in a text editor:

 At first run, the script will create `config.yml` based on `config.default.yml`.
 If you want to customize settings before first run (eg. you don't want full sync) you can copy and edit `config.yml` before launching the script.
+Here, in the sync section, you can disable the following things by setting them from `true` to `false` in a text editor:

 - Downloading liked lists from Trakt and adding them to Plex
-- Downloading your watchlist from Trakt and adding it to Plex
+- Syncing the watchlists between Plex and Trakt
 - Syncing the watched status between Plex and Trakt
 - Syncing the collected status between Plex and Trakt